tysoneketone/tysoneketone.github.io/README.md

 Github Link: https://github.com/TysonEketone/my_portfolio

 ---
-## Portfolio
+## Purpose

-This site is a business card style site created with HTML and CSS.
+This is a business card style website created with HTML and CSS.